 Registration at the Resident Services Office

-International students are obliged to register their stay in Leipzig with the city administration no later than one week after enrolment.
-You can register at any one of Leipzig’s Resident Services Offices.
+International students are obliged to register their stay in Leipzig with the city administration no later than two weeks after enrolment.
+You can book an appointment and register at any one of Leipzig’s Resident Services Offices.
+In case you cannot find any free slot, please try to refresh the website regulary.

 You will need the following documents when registering: